What’s Left of Philosophy is a theory podcast from the left

 Gil Morejón

-Gil got his Ph.D. in philosophy at DePaul University in 2019 and lives in Chicago.
-He specializes in early modern metaphysics, with an interest in German idealism and 20th century continental philosophy, but because the world is in an apocalyptically bad place he’s had to learn a lot of Marxism and critical theory stuff just to make sense of things.
+Gil got his Ph.D. in philosophy at DePaul University in 2019 and lives in Chicago, where he teaches at Loyola University Chicago and the Brooklyn Institute for Social Research He specializes in early modern metaphysics, with substantial interest in German idealism and 20th century continental philosophy, but because the world is in an apocalyptically bad place he’s had to learn a lot of Marxism and critical theory stuff just to make sense of things.
 He’s published articles in Philosophy Today, The Journal of Speculative Philosophy, Deleuze and Guattari Studies, and Décalages.
 His first book, The Unconscious of Thought in Leibniz, Spinoza, and Hume, was published in 2022 by Edinburgh University Press.
-He’s also a translator.
-Gil is a finite mode with his own website.
+He’s also translated several books about Spinoza.

 William Paris